buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 ### Example: using first name as a username

 Suppose you've configured your race server such that students just need a username and password (the simplest configuration).
-All you've got from from college admin is a spreadsheet with columns "Full name", "class" and "email address".
+All you've got from college admin is a spreadsheet with columns "Full name", "class" and "email address".
 Save the spreadsheet as a CSV and upload it to the Pre-registration CSV utility, and click **Show options**.